tomwhite/kite-example/README.md

 To facilitate rapid development, the webapp runs a Hadoop minicluster that provides all the necessary components.

-The example runs in a local Tomcat instance, as well as on OpenShift.
+The example runs in a local Tomcat instance, as well as on Red Hat's OpenShift.

 ## Running Locally